 HIPAA Business Associate Agreement Template

-This is a HIPAA Business Associate Agreement / Contract Addendum template for the requirements of the HITECH Act of 2009 in Microsoft Word format.
-Use it as a starting point and customize to meet the requirements for your business associates agreements.
+This free tool is a HIPAA Business Associate Agreement / Contract Addendum template for the requirements of the HITECH Act of 2009 and Omnibus Final Rule 2013 in Microsoft Word format.
+Use it as a starting point and customize it to meet the requirements for your business associate agreements.
+For continued due diligence of third parties, consider vendor risk management software or vendor risk management services to evaluate their security position.

 The HIPAA-HITECH-Omnibus Security rule standard 164.308(b)(1) Business Associate (BA) Contracts and Other Agreements states: